mawentowski/slate/source/includes/sections/referencetemp.md

 <%= partial "includes/codesnippets/getsessiontoken.md.erb" %>

-Request a session token that can be used at your specified location in order to make other API requests, most notably the Subscribe request that requires a LocationID.
+Request a session token that can be used at your specified location in order to make other API requests, most notably the Subscribe request that requires a location_ID.
-The LocationID is encoded in the session token.'
+The location_ID is encoded in the session token.'

 Subscribe:
 <!-- Subscribe to the location (subscribes a peripheral to a location) which reserves it to the session token?